taichi/modernjs/modernjs.en.md

 In such a case, it is not desirable that there is no way to cancel the task being processed with the user operation as the starting point.

 [redux-saga] and [redux-observable] are modules that are quite difficult to understand the behavior model.
-Instead, the ActionCreator code will be simpler and Action will be a fairly simple object to store the contents of the event that occurred.
+Instead, the ActionCreator code will be simpler, and Action will be a fairly simple object to store the contents of the event that occurred.

 [reducex-saga] and [reducex - observable] add a new layer whose name is different but has the same role to [Redux].